archmangler/t-agent/README.md

 ---

 ## Next Steps

-Here are 9 possible enhancements you can explore:
+Here are some possible enhancements you can explore:

 1. Add support for natural language questions like "How much memory am I using right now?"
 2. Implement logging to a file for all agent interactions.